4R3B3LatH34R7/Excel-VBA-Sample-WithEvents-with-Class/README.md

 I have decided to help answer that question.
 But after I posted my answer, that post was deleted.</br>

-Therefore, in order not to waste my time and energy thinking about a solution for that question, I am hereby sharing that code.
+Therefore, in order not to waste my time and energy thinking about a solution for that question, I am hereby sharing that code.</br>

+The .frm and .frx files should be place in the same folder.
+But only .cls and .frm needs importing from VBIDE-File-Import menu.
 ![Naming_UserForm_Controls](Images/Userform_for_Class_example.png)</br>
+The UserForm controls should be renamed as in the image above.

+The code contains 2 methods: Method1 is simpler method not using the class module.
+Method2 uses a class module to facilitate control event handling from one sub.
+This behavior can be control from the UserForm ToggleButton.

+An extra barebone version is also included but commented and if the barebone version is required, the non-barebone version should be commented out.
+The commenting and un-commenting <b>must</b> be done in both UserForm code module and Class module.